perwin/pyimfit/docs/defining_models.rst

 (or subclasses thereof).

 A "model" is defined as a collection of "image functions", grouped into one or more "function sets".
-Each function set (a.k.a. "function blocks") is a collection of one or more image functions with the same central coordinates (X0,Y0) within the image.
+Each function set (a.k.a. "function block") is a collection of one or more image functions with the same central coordinates (X0,Y0) within the image.
 (The SimpleModelDescription class is a subclass which holds just one function set.)

 A ModelDescription object can be instantiated using a pre-existing Imfit configuration file; it can also be constructed programmatically within